paliwodar/paliwodar.github.io/_posts/2016-05-01-beyond-the-buzzword-neural-networks.md

 Since we have the values on the edges it is enough to perform a so called forward propagation.
 The non-trivial thing however is the process of obtaining proper values.
-There is some more or less advanced calculus required to fully understand this stuff and bacause of that nobody can say it is a ridiculously easy topic.
+There is some more or less advanced calculus required to fully understand this stuff and because of that nobody can say it is a ridiculously easy topic.
-Describing it here goes (un)fortunately beyond the scope of the article and lies on the far side of author's math competences.
+Describing it goes (un)fortunately beyond the scope of the article and lies on the far side of author's math competences.

 Thank you for your attention.
 Hope you enjoyed the reading!